frimtec/pikett-assist/README.md

 #### Minimal battery level

 Defines the minimal battery level in percentage (between 10% - 50%).
-If the current battery level falls below this minimal level, a alert notification is created.
+If the current battery level falls below this minimal level, an alert notification is created.
-Independent of the this minimal battery level, whenever the battery level is in the danger zone (below 10%) the polling interval for PAssist checks (e.g. signal strength) is lowered to minimize the power consumption.
+Independent of this minimal battery level, whenever the battery level is in the danger zone (below 10%) the polling interval for PAssist checks (e.g. signal strength) is lowered to minimize the power consumption.